qingshanni/VisTCR/README.md

 	$ bundle install

-Prepare the database and add the default user to the database by running the commands:
+Prepare the database and add the default user to the database:

 	$ rake db:create
 	$ rake db:migrate